aleph-im/pyaleph/docs/protocol/messages/index.rst

 ********
 Messages
 ********

-All data transferred over the aleph.im network are aleph messages and represent the core of the Aleph networking model.
+All data transferred over the aleph.im network are Aleph messages and represent the core of the Aleph networking model.

-Message can be:
+Messages can be:

 - sent and received on the REST or other API interfaces
 - exchanged on the peer-to-peer network